 'SEXUALITY EXPERT'S' WILD CLAIMS ABOUT WHAT PARENTS SHOULD DO

-When an off-screen interviewer asks about lessons about consent and bodily autonomy “from birth,” Carson responds:
+When an off-screen interviewer asked about lessons about consent and bodily autonomy "from birth," Carson responded:

 Yes, just about how to set up a culture of consent in their homes so "I'm going to change your nappy now, is that OK?"
 Of course a baby is not going to respond "yes, mum, that's awesome, I'd love to have my nappy changed."

 But if you leave a space and wait for body language and wait to make eye contact then you're letting that child know that their response matters.